How much is 8GB of data and do I need more than that?

 Approximately 8000 photos

 If, like most smartphone users, you enjoy scrolling through social media on your device, the amount of data you use will depend on how you access your social channels.
-You can spend up to 88 hours just scrolling through social channels with 8GB of data.
+You can spend up to around 80 hours just scrolling through social channels with 8GB of data.

 However, if you want to connect with other users through video calls, you’ll end up using a lot more data.
-On WhatsApp, a video call will consume about 25MB of data for every five minutes you spend chatting.
-This means you can usually get up to 24 hours of video time.
+On WhatsApp, a video call will consume anywhere from 2.5MB to 15MB of data per minute you spend chatting.
+This means you can usually get between 8 and 54 hours of video time.

-Skype and Apple FaceTime only use around 240MB of data per hour, so you can usually increase your talking time to about 32 hours per month.
+FaceTime only uses roughly between 120MB and 380MB of data per hour, so you can usually increase your talking time to between 20 and 68 hours per month.
 If you’re sending photos through social media channels like WhatsApp, your data consumption will depend on the size of each file.

-WhatsApp usually keeps all visual files to around 1MB at a maximum when you’re on “Data Saver” mode, so you could send anywhere up to 8000 pictures through the app.
+But WhatsApp can keep photos to around 1MB when you’re on data saver mode, so you could send anywhere up to 8000 pictures through the app.

 How can I see my data use?

-For an iOS (iPhone), go to the Settings page, followed by “Cellular” or “Mobile Data”.
-This should show you how much data you’ve used in your previous month or billing period.
+For an iPhone (iOS), go to the Settings page, followed by “Cellular” or “Mobile Service”.
+This should show you how much data you’ve used since the statistics were last reset.
 For an Android phone, go to “Settings”, then “More Network Settings”.
 There should be a “Data Usage” section on this page to highlight your previous use.

-On most phones, you’ll be able to set a data limit based on your plan restrictions, which will send you alerts automatically when you’re about to run out of data.
-If you can’t find your data usage in your phone settings for any reason, you may be able to access your mobile network’s app or online profile for more information.
+On many phones, you’ll be able to set a data limit based on your plan restrictions, which will send you alerts automatically when you’re about to run out of data.

 Can I save on data use?